jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

 The design and partitioning of CheesecakeOS allows for other (not just the Raspberry Pi 4) single board computers to be plugged in with limited implementation requirements.
 It also allows for other architectures to be plugged in, but the implementation burden there is heavier.
 Here, we will focus on the Raspberry Pi 3, to give a demonstration of how other boards can be supported.

 The Raspberry Pi 3 implements the ARM64 architecture on its Cortex-A53 chip.
 As it has the same architecture and is manufactured by the same entity that makes our Raspberry Pi 4, it is an ideal candidate for support.
-There are material differences between the Raspberry Pi 3 and the Rasperry Pi 4 we will need to take into account:
+There are material differences between the Raspberry Pi 3 and the Raspberry Pi 4 we will need to take into account:
 - Raspberry Pi 4s have various RAM memory configurations - 2GB, 4GB, and 8GB - while Raspberry Pi 3 has one 1GB RAM option
 - The Raspberry Pi 4 has a 35-bit physical memory map, while the Raspberry Pi 3 has a significantly different 32-bit memory map
-- The Raspberry Pi 4 has an ARM GIC, while the Raspberry Pi 3 has a builtin interrupt controller not based on the GIC specification
+- The Raspberry Pi 4 has an ARM GIC, while the Raspberry Pi 3 has a built-in interrupt controller not based on the GIC specification
-- Some peripheral registers have been updated on the Raspberry Pi 4 as opposed to their significance on a Rasperry Pi 3
+- Some peripheral registers have been updated on the Raspberry Pi 4 as opposed to their significance on a Raspberry Pi 3
   - The [BCM2837 Peripherals Manual](https://github.com/raspberrypi/documentation/files/1888662/BCM2837-ARM-Peripherals.-.Revised.-.V2-1.pdf) will guide us through the needed adjustments
   - We will also utilize the addendum documentation describing the [local peripherals](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/QA7_rev3.4.pdf)

 As it turns out, adding support for the Raspberry Pi 3 board requires no changes to the architecture-specific or architecture-agnostic code.
-It is enough to copy the [arch/arm64/board/raspberry-pi-4](code0/arch/arm64/raspberry-pi-4) to a new [arch/arm64/raspberry-pi-3](code0/arch/arm64/raspberry-pi-3) folder to make some tweaks and be on our way.
+It is enough to copy the [arch/arm64/board/raspberry-pi-4](code0/arch/arm64/raspberry-pi-4) to a new [arch/arm64/raspberry-pi-3](code0/arch/arm64/raspberry-pi-3) folder, make some tweaks and be on our way.

 The [arch/arm64/board/raspberry-pi-3/config.txt](code0/arch/arm64/board/raspberry-pi-3/config.txt) file will be used as the bootloader's configuration:

 ```bash

 arm_64bit=1
 disable_commandline_tags=1
 enable_uart=1